Git or SVN? How Nuance Healthcare chose a Git branching model?

 - We also tag every release in a tags directory.

-An Aside About Versions Many years ago, when I was just cutting my teath on managing a development team, our release engineer had a system of versining that was... how shall I say?... really unintuitive.
+An Aside About Versions Many years ago, when I was just cutting my teeth on managing a development team, our release engineer had a system of versioning that was... how shall I say?... really unintuitive.
 Essentially, every release was a patch on the previous one (A.B.n), with no respect for the place from which the patch originated.
 Figuring out where something came from and, in almost all cases, the release order, required you to look at

 svn log.
 We printed the tree on a wall for reference.
 In addition, our public-facing release numbers tend to be things like 3.0, 3.1, 3.5, 4.0, or essentially something a customer might expect.
 Remember, though that my team builds web services not a boxed product.
 Our APIs are a contract.
 A few years ago I made the executive that my team's builds, and therefore its releases, would adhere to Semantic Versioning rules.
 I've' had to stand my ground a few times with upper management, but now it is understood why the rules are what they are, and we haven't looked back.
 Partners appreciate that sort of clarity.